 The market is consolidated in nature.
 Some of the global lung cancer diagnostics market players include Roche Diagnostics, bioMérieux, Qiagen N.V., Agilent Technologies, Thermo Fisher Scientific, AstraZeneca plc, Illumina Inc., Janssen Pharmaceuticals, Inc., and Sanofi S.A.

-Mergers and acquisitions with an objective to cover vast distribution area and novel product development is a key strategy that is being implemented by these market players.
-For instance, in August 2014, Illumina partnered with pharma majors such as Janssen Pharmaceuticals Inc., AstraZeneca plc, and Sanofi S.A. to develop gene sequencing toolsfor the diagnosis of lung cancer under the personalized medicine approach.
+Mergers and acquisitions with an objective to cover vast distribution areas and novel product development is a key strategy that is being implemented by these market players.
+For instance, in August 2014, Illumina partnered with pharma majors such as Janssen Pharmaceuticals Inc., AstraZeneca plc, and Sanofi S.A. to develop gene sequencing tools for the diagnosis of lung cancer under the personalized medicine approach.
 Moreover, investments to ramp up research and development efforts with the aim to enhance the existent cancer diagnostic tools is expected to be a transforming decision for both, the end-users (hospitals and clinical laboratories) and the product developers.

 In March 2023, Roche announced approval from the U.S. FDA for VENTANA PD-L1 (SP263) Assay.
 SP263 helps to identify the eligibility of non-small cell lung cancer (NSCLC) patients for treatment with Libtayo monotherapy.

 In March 2023, Agilent Technologies Inc. acquired Resolution Bioscience Inc. to expand the NGS-based cancer treatment capabilities.
 This acquisition further strengthens Agilent's position in the cancer diagnostics market.